This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 There are various ways in which you can consume sweet potato.

-You can make ratalyacha sheera ie sweet pudding, ratalyache kaap ie cut thin slices and roast them on skillet using spices of your choice, roast on flame or make vegetable by cooking the sweet potato in a pressure cooker.
+You can make ratalyacha sheera ie sweet pudding, ratalyache kaap ie cut thin slices and roast them on a skillet using spices of your choice, roast on flame or make vegetable by cooking the sweet potato in a pressure cooker.

 In my home, we make this recipe using ghee along with roasted crushed peanut powder and some spices and herbs.
 To make it vegan, instead of ghee use oil instead.